FSharayri/Snake-Game/README.md

 ### 1. Board
 _________
- The board will be rendered and the walls will dynamically be put on the sides *(see screenshot above)*, the player will lose if the snake hits the walls
+ The Board will be rendered and the Walls will dynamically be put on the sides *(see screenshot above)*, the player will lose if the Snake hits the Walls

 ![board](./assets/readme/board.png)

 ### 2. Snake
 __________________________
-the main character in the game that the player will control with the **Arrow Keys**(⬆️⬇️⬅️➡️) the snake doesn't stop moving, so the player has to keep directing it away from the walls and the snake's tail
+the main character in the game that the player will control with the **Arrow Keys**(⬆️⬇️⬅️➡️) is the Snake doesn't stop moving, so the player has to keep directing it away from the walls and the Snake's tail

 ![snake](./assets/readme/j.png)

 #### 3. Apple
 ________
-the main objective is for the player to reach the apple and capture it with the snake.
+the main objective is for the player to reach the Apple and capture it with the Snake.
 A new Apple appears on the screen whenever one is eaten. the player then has to path towards the new one to gain a point

 ![Apple](./assets/readme/apple.png)